Aircheck: For television

 Airchecks are also used in the television industry, mostly for billing purposes.
 An aircheck is the only accurate record of what aired on a TV station.
 Stations generally retain airchecks for one year.

-Generally, airchecks are recorded by the master control department of most TV stations, and for decades were recorded on VHS tapes, although today recordings are often made digitally.
-The standard is three 8-hour tapes per day, one per shift.
+Generally, airchecks are recorded by the master control department of most TV stations.
+From 1950 through the early 1970's it was cheaper to film the TV screen with a special synchronized 16mm camera loaded with B&W newsreel film, a process referred to as Kinescoping.
+Later with the advent of inexpensive home video tapes, VHS became the standard.
+A special recorder was used to get an entire 24-hour day on one tape, skipping frames so that one frame was recorded every 5 seconds.
+Some stations used three 8-hour tapes per day, one per shift.
 On this tape is the video of the off-air receiver at the station recording what was actually broadcast; usually there is a time-of-day graphic superimposed over the video to keep track of what aired and when it aired.
+This was all that was necessary for the Sales & Traffic departments to prove to an advertiser that his commercial ran.

+A lot of CBS 16mm Kinescope B&W Airchecks survive in archives as late as 1975's "Hudson Brothers Razzle Dazzle Show" and the notable 1975 episode of "All In The Family" that transitioned "The Jeffersons" spin-off show.
+All original commercials and voice-over announcements are there as broadcast, but only in B&W.

+Some ad agencies did their own Airchecks, having recorders tuned to each of the local stations.

 Most local TV programs (and network TV broadcasts on local affiliated stations) were not recorded until the early 1970s, when video tape became available to consumers.
 With the advent of video sharing websites such as YouTube, video airchecks have been posted, and made viewable by the public, of TV programs (including news programs, sporting events, short-lived sitcoms and game shows) not seen since their original broadcast, or otherwise previously considered rare or even lost.